-You must file a Statement of Claim with the clerk of the court.
-Upon request, the clerk may assist in preparing the Statement of Claim from the information you furnish, but the clerk CANNOT GIVE ANY LEGAL ADVICE.
-The assistance of the clerk in preparing the Statement of Claim is available only for individuals.
+You must file a Statement of Claim with the Service Center or clerk of the court.
+Upon request, the Service Center or clerk will furnish the necessary forms to file a small claim, but the clerk CANNOT GIVE ANY LEGAL ADVICE.